adon-cloudcannon/landing-page-test/src/collections/posts/2021-07-16-improving-the-headless-cms.md

 ![Diagram demonstrating CloudCannon's Git-based CMS, which lets non-developers update content, which is then committed back to the repo.
 You can sync, build, edit and host your static sites all in one place.](https://dam-cdn.cloudcannon.com/blog/uploads/headless-post-2-caption.svg){: width="1600" height="901"}

 Developers can establish their own local and intermediary branches, with easily accessible staging environments.
 Content writers and site admins can work in a responsive editing environment.
 Experimentation is no longer a luxury; it's just part of the workflow.
-Here at CloudCannon, we've thought a lot —&nbsp;*a lot* — about the way the web could be, and we're committed to the paradigm of Continuous Integration and Continuous Delivery (CI/CD) for both content *and* code.
+Here at CloudCannon, we've thought a lot — *a lot* — about the way the web could be, and we're committed to the paradigm of Continuous Integration and Continuous Delivery (CI/CD) for both content *and* code.

 ## **Why should you switch to a headless CMS?**